Ministry of Emergency Preparedness and Response: Provincial Emergency Operations Centre

-The Provincial Emergency Operations Centre (PEOC), located in Toronto, serves as the hub for Ontario’s emergency management activities, ensuring coordinated support for municipalities and First Nations during provincial-level emergencies.
+The Provincial Emergency Operations Centre (PEOC), located at 25 Morton Shulman Avenue in Toronto, serves as the hub for Ontario’s emergency management activities, ensuring coordinated support for municipalities and First Nations during provincial-level emergencies.
 Staffed 24/7, the PEOC monitors situations both within and outside the province, allowing for rapid response and informed decision-making when emergencies arise.

 The PEOC plays a vital role in Ontario’s emergency management system by: